 Oil Down: Taste Grenada’s National Dish and Communal Party

-If you’re ever in Grenada and lucky enough to receive an invitation to an Oil Down, don’t fetch your robe, spa slippers, or musical massage CDs.
+If you’re ever in Grenada and lucky enough to receive an invitation to an oil down, don’t fetch your robe, spa slippers, or massage CDs.
 A rubdown is not in your future.
-Instead, get ready for a unique cultural experience that is as fun as it is filling.
+Instead, get ready for a unique Caribbean island cultural experience that’s as fun as it is filling.

 The term Oil Down doubles as the national dish of Grenada and the communal party that’s held to make it.